rushsteve1/ranni/docs/design.md

 ```

 Yes a URI, we're leaving the door open for Deno-style network imports.
 Import also does not strictly import only Ranni files.
-Other file types could
+Other filetypes could
-be supported if they can be parsed to a Ranni structure (ie JSON).
+be supported if they can be parsed to a Ranni structure (i.e. JSON).

 ## Virtual Effects and Macros